MarjoleinHordijk/PythonTutorials/docs/source/01_01_GetStarted.md

 ### Comments
 Comments are used to document your code inline.
+This can be very helpful for others (or yourself) to understand your script and keep overview.
+As you might have noticed, we actually already used comments in our previous example codes.

 - ```”””``` comments multiple lines until ”””
 - ```#``` comments out a single line